Cultural Strengthening project, Nyirripi

 Supporting Nyirrpi youth

-The Nyirripi community was very clear that one of the most effective ways to support youth with the type of assistance we were offering was to fund cultural strengthening bush trips.
-Bush trips take older men and women and young people to country where stories about country and culture are told and songs, dances, ceremonies can be taught.
+The Nyirripi community was very clear that one of the most effective ways to support youth with the type of assistance we were offering was to fund cultural strengthening trips into the bush.
+The cultural camps supported by indigo foundation take older men and women and young people to country where stories about country and culture are told and songs, dances, ceremonies can be taught.

 They provide a vital opportunity for the transfer of cultural knowledge.
 In addition to providing funds ($10,000/year) we work on building community development skills and processes with the Nyirrpi Youth Committee and its representative Kathleen Gibson.

-The first bush trip took place in October 2010 after a month of preparations.
+The first indigo foundation cultural camp took place in October 2010 after a month of preparations.
 The location was ‘Old Nyirrpi’, a soakage with large overhanging gum trees where many families lived before moving to the current ‘new Nyirrpi’.
 Authorisation was granted by Traditional Owner of Old Nyirrpi, Molly, who also agreed to come on the trip to teach.
 The key focus of the trip was to encourage young men to learn and practice ceremony for their skin and ‘Old Nyirrpi’.

 Male elders taught the young men, whist the female elders taught the accompanying songs and stories around the mens’ ceremony which included hunting, collecting bush tucker, digging for fresh water, collection of ochre for painting.
 More than 60 Warlpiri people participated, as well as the two Mt Theo Youth Workers.